vizzuhq/ipyvizzu/docs/tutorial/filter_add_new_records.md

 chart.animate(data2)
 ```

+!!! info
-**Note:** Combining this option with the [store](./shorthands_store.md) function
+    Combining this option with the [store](./shorthands_store.md) function makes
-makes it easy to update previously configured states with fresh data since this
+    it easy to update previously configured states with fresh data since this
-function saves the config and style parameters of the chart into a variable but
+    function saves the config and style parameters of the chart into a variable
-not the data.
+    but not the data.

 <script src="./filter_add_new_records.js"></script>